-greeting is an example of a simple name, although not all of them are that simple.
-Often, they are a combination of several words.
+$greeting is an example of a simple name, but not all names are that simple.
+Often, they're a combination of several words.
 For example, "user password".
 Different languages have different naming styles for variables.

-Four main variable naming conventions are sometimes combined.
+There are three main variable naming conventions, which are sometimes combined.
 These conventions apply to variable names consisting of several words:

 - kebab-case — a hyphen separates the parts of the name.
 For example,

 - snake_case — an underscore is used as a separator.
 For example,

 - CamelCase — each word in the name is capitalized.
 For example,

 - lowerCamelCase — each word is capitalized except the first.
 For example,

 PHP uses CamelCase and its variation lowerCamelCase, where the first letter of the first word is lowercase.
 We use lowerCamelCase for variables.
 This means that names are joined together, with all but the first word capitalized:

 $userName.
 With three words, it looks like this: